how to decoupage fabric

 where to find decoupage tissue

-If your decoupage material is a light color or see through then you want to paint the surface first.
+If your decoupage material is a light color or see-through then you want to paint the surface first.
 I’m using fabric for this project.
 The fabric is a light color so I’m painting the drawer area in a light gray.
+This same rule applies when using thin paper or rice paper on your decoupage DIY projects.

 paint drawers, chalk paint, decoupage furniture, zibra paintbrush